mgrybel/ecommerce-store/README.md

 4. Next, click the **Create coupon** button.

+### Stripe documentation

+Here you can find Stripe [documentation](https://docs.stripe.com/testing) and learn more about testing Stripe integration and simulating payments.

 ### Setting up frontend environment variables

 1. In Visual Studio Code, in the **frontend** directory, create a new file: **.env**